Does a UK Will Cover Overseas Properties Leicestershire?

 A will ensures that your near and dear ones get due share in the property.
 It ensures that they have a secure future.

-Now, since we know the importance of wills, no w lets study what happens if the will is made in UK and it covers property situated overseas or out of UK.
+Now, since we know the importance of wills, now let’s study what happens if the will is made in the UK and it covers property situated overseas or out of the UK.

 Till recently clients were advised to make separate wills in the country their assets or their property is situated.
 This primarily because different nations have different succession laws.
 This is known as Forced Heirs Rules.

-However, a new EU succession parameter known as Brussels IV came into observance from 17th of August 2015.
-This means this law will be implemented on the wills on all those people’s who die after 17th August 2015.
+However, a new EU succession parameter known as Brussels IV came into observance from the 17th of August 2015.
+This means this law will be implemented on the wills on all those people who died after 17th August 2015.
 These new regulations will be adopted by over 25 EU countries.

-This means if you hold a property in EU and you hold a British passport and have a will made in UK, then the will shall cover properties in UK.
+This means if you hold a property in the EU and you hold a British passport and have a will made in the UK, then the will shall cover properties in the UK.

 There are basically two types of property-liquid and fixed.
-Liquid assets are those which are movable such as cash, money etc. Fixed assets are those which cannot be moved such as buildings, lands etc. Now, if you hold a British passport, and a property abroad, then you do not need a will to cover those properties.
-Under such situation, the inheritance law of the land where the property is situated is applicable.
+Liquid assets are those which are movable such as cash, money, etc. Fixed assets are those which cannot be moved such as buildings, lands, etc. Now, if you hold a British passport, and property abroad, then you do not need a will to cover those properties.

 One may need to make a separate will in the land the property is positioned.
-One may need to hire a legal advisor of the land the will Leicestershire is situated in.
+One may need to hire a legal advisor of the land that the will in Leicestershire is situated in.